Flexera logo

 Snowflake Cortex Sense introduction slide

-CoWork is also getting an iOS app (generally available soon) and prebuilt plugins for finance and sales teams.
+CoWork is also getting an iOS app (GA soon) and prebuilt plugins for finance and sales teams.
 These plugins combine skills, business rules and MCP connectors so teams can get production-ready agents running without building from scratch.

 Kleinerman stated that CoWork accounts have more than doubled quarter over quarter.
 Across the Snowflake platform, over 13,600 accounts now use AI features on a weekly basis.